Lavrans/Thesis/README.md

 pip install -r requirements.txt
 ```

+### Cleaning the data

+A good starting point is `code/data.ipynb`.
+This notebook walks you through the preprocessing of the dataset used in the project.

 ## Formatting/Linting

 This project uses ruff and mypy (with pydantic) for formatting and linting.
 Their configs can be found in pyproject.toml and mypy.ini respectively.